Canadian Feed the Children

-Canadian Feed The Children is a Canadian charity, based in Toronto, Ontario.
+Canadian Feed The Children, now known as Kinvia, is a Canadian charity, based in Toronto, Ontario.
 It is a secular non-governmental organization (NGO), working in international development, and partners with community-based groups working to alleviate poverty in developing countries including Bolivia, Ethiopia, Ghana and Uganda, and in Indigenous communities in Canada.
 It is a registered Canadian charity with a mission to unlock children's potential through community-led action in Canada and around the world.

 The organization has programs that focus primarily on food security, including nutrition, education and capacity-building.

 History

 The agency was founded in 1986 as Canadian Feed The Children in the province of British Columbia, Canada.
 In the early 1990s, the head office moved to Toronto, Ontario, and application was made under the Canada Corporations Act, Part II, to form a corporation without share capital and also to obtain a charitable registration number.
 Consumer and Corporate Affairs Canada issued a Letters Patent dated July 10, 1992, in the name of Canadian Feed The Children.
 In 2019, the Canadian government provided 2 million CAD in funding to the organization as part of a three-year project to improve the empowerment of girls and women in Ethiopia and Ghana.
 The charity experienced hardship in 2022, attributed to lower donations as a result of high inflation rates.
 The organization is part of the Canadian International Education Policy Working Group (CIEPWG).